2 cups cake flour

 Strawberries, blueberries and cherries for decoration

-Preheat the oven to 350° and line bottom of two 8 inch cake pans with parchment paper and butter and flour the sides.
-Sift the flour, leavening and salt with 3/4 cup sugar.
+Preheat the oven to 350° and line bottoms of two 8-inch cake pans with parchment paper and butter and flour the sides.
+Sift the flour, leavening and salt with ¾ cup sugar.
 Mix the dry ingredients on low speed for 30 seconds.
 Add half the sour cream and the butter one tablespoon at a time.
 Once blended, add the remaining sour cream and vanilla.
 Beat on medium speed about 3-4 minutes until the batter lightens in texture and becomes aerated.
-Make sure batter is thoroughly mixed.
+Make sure the batter is thoroughly mixed.